-

 New York City Advocates Launch Stroke Awareness Month at City Hall

 The American Heart Association kicked off Stroke Awareness Month on May 1 with its annual City Hall Day in New York City.
-Advocates and community leaders met with Council Members … Read more
+Advocates and community leaders met with Council Members to address the leading risk factors for heart disease and stroke—together, the top cause of death among New Yorkers.
+Heart disease and stroke are the … Read more

 -